olcf-tutorials/NVMe/README.md

 The file are transferred without a manual copy from the user.

-More information abotu Spectral library: https://www.olcf.ornl.gov/spectral-library/
+More information about Spectral library: https://www.olcf.ornl.gov/spectral-library/

 For the cases that I/O occurs during the execution of an application, with Spectral the transfer happens concurrent with the computation, so the total time to solution is faster.